friendofsvelte/tipex/README.md

-Tipex stands as an advanced rich text editor tailored for Svelte, meticulously engineered with the robust frameworks [Tiptap](https://tiptap.dev/) and [Prosemirror](https://prosemirror.net/).
+Tipex stands as an advanced rich text editor tailored for Svelte, meticulously engineered with the robust frameworks[Tiptap](https://tiptap.dev/)and[Prosemirror](https://prosemirror.net/).
 It empowers developers to effortlessly craft rich text editors, liberating them from the intricacies of underlying technologies, style management, and related complexities.

 Installation
 ------------

-Install the package from [NPM](https://www.npmjs.com/package/@friendofsvelte/tipex).
+Install the package from[NPM](https://www.npmjs.com/package/@friendofsvelte/tipex).

 ```
 npm install "@friendofsvelte/tipex";